Understanding Form Automation

 Hamra Enterprises, owner of more than 150 franchise restaurants, required a simple and scalable solution to automate its timesheet process.
 In just one week with Nintex, Hamra Enterprises built an entirely automated digitized process for collecting and importing the timesheet data with modern forms and advanced workflow on the Nintex Platform.
 Now, employees easily submit their hours into a Nintex Form which kicks off a workflow routing the hours to their manager for approval.
 Once approved, submitted time is automatically entered into the import file for the company’s payroll system.

-See how easy it is to automate your business solutions with a free trial of Nintex Workflow Cloud.
+See how easy it is to automate your business solutions with a free trial of Nintex Automation Cloud.